Skip to contents

 CRAN

-The following code can be used to install the latest version of packages from CRAN (but note this changes the version of already-installed packages, which might be undesirable):
+The following code can be used to install the latest version of packages from CRAN (this changes the version of already-installed packages, which might be undesirable):

 utils::update.packages(lib.loc = .libPaths(), ask = TRUE, dependencies = NA,